 The MSDIWG has invited representatives from the OGC to its last three working group meetings.
 OGC, through its Maritime Ad-hoc group convened in March 2016, OGC is now working with the MSDIWG to develop a candidate specification for MSDI.
-As a result a DWG is likely to be set up to develop this specification.
-This would bring together a family of best practise standards relevant to the IHO role within an MSDI.
+As a result a Marine Domain Working Group (DWG) has been set up to develop this specification that will bring together a family of best practise standards relevant to the IHO role within an MSDI.